Jeanne Crain: Freelancing

 Crain worked for a number of studios after leaving Fox.
 She made Duel in the Jungle (1954) in Britain, released in the U.S. by Warner Bros., and then Man Without a Star (1955), a Western with Kirk Douglas at Universal, as the lead female role of a hard-nosed ranch owner.

-She showed her dancing skills in 1955's Gentlemen Marry Brunettes, a quasi-sequel to Gentlemen Prefer Blondes based on Anita Loos' novel and co-starring Jane Russell.
+She showed her dancing skills in 1955's Gentlemen Marry Brunettes, a quasisequel to Gentlemen Prefer Blondes based on Anita Loos' novel and co-starring Jane Russell.
 An independent production, it was released in the U.S. by United Artists.
 Later in the 1950s, Crain, Russell, and another actress formed a short-lived singing and dancing lounge act on the Las Vegas Strip.